Sunday, April 30, 2023

 Upgrades & Masteries (always):

 Defense Shield (I) You cannot be damaged by anything except yourself until the defense shield is destroyed.
 The shield has 40 Health, or can be deactivated with three Overcome successes.
-If a hero takes a minor twist working on the shield, you can use a Reaction to Attack that hero by rolling your single Absorption die.
+If a hero takes a minor twist working on the shield, you can use a Reaction to Attack that hero by rolling your single Precognition die.
 Gain Reestablish Shield (A) Overcome using Cosmic.
 Use your Max die.
 On a success remove one success from the deactivation challenge.
 Alternatively, instead of an Overcome, use your Max die to Recover that much of the shield's Health.
 This ability cannot be used if the shield has been completely removed.

 Master of Mad Science (A) As long as you have access to materials, automatically succeed at an Overcome by using scientific principles and inventions.